madeiramcqueen/project-1/README.md

         function cardsMatch() {
         code here

-        make new audio element of Kiki meowing
+        set a new audio element to Kiki meowing
         }

     - Flip Back Over function: When cards do not match, cards flip over again, ready to be clicked again